Yetzirah 2025 Jewish Poetry Conference: Public Events, June 24-27, 2025

 Q: Will kosher food be available on campus?

-A: Lunches will be held in the Highsmith Union Food Court.
+A: Breakfasts and lunches will be held in the Highsmith Union Food Court.
 Food certified kosher will not be available there but a-la carte vegetarian and vegan meals will always be available.
 For dinners we provide, we will do our best to honor our participants’ dietary needs.
 We will be happy to order kosher food delivery on request or to receive others’ kosher food delivery, and will have at least one kashered microwave available.

-Q: The conference goes from Tuesday to Sunday.
+Q: The conference goes from Monday to Sunday.
 How will Shabbat be observed?

 A: All classes and afternoon events will conclude before sundown and all participants will be invited to attend a shared Shabbat dinner.
 On Saturday, sabbath observances will be based on the practices and needs of our participants.
 Asheville is home to Chabad-Lubavitch WNC, Congregation Beth Israel, and Congregation Beth HaTephila.
 For our more secular participants, Saturday will be a day open to explore Asheville and its beautiful surroundings.
 On Saturday evening, we will all gather back together for a closing Havdalah bonfire.